 Man with loaded gun arrested at checkpoint near Donald Trump's weekend rally in Southern California

-Authorities say a Nevada man with a shotgun and a loaded handgun in his vehicle was arrested at a security checkpoint outside Donald Trump’s rally Saturday night in the Southern California desert
+A man with a shotgun and a loaded handgun in his vehicle was arrested.

 COACHELLA, Calif. -- A Nevada man with a shotgun, a loaded handgun and ammunition in his vehicle was arrested at a security checkpoint outside Donald Trump's rally Saturday night in the Southern California desert, authorities said Sunday.
 He was released Saturday on $5,000 bail.